Professor, Department of Pathology

-The studies on bone metastases include identification of genes that are involved in the interaction of cancer cells with the bone using gene array technology and further determination of their functional roles in bone metastases by applying siRNA technology and intracardiac models in vivo.
-Identification of "bone metastastatic signature" allowed us to focus on selected candidate genes that hold promise as potential biomarkers and therapeutic targets of bone metastases.
-We have shown that one of these genes, metastasis-associated protein 1 (MTA1) plays a critical role in prostate cancer progression by inhibiting apoptosis and promoting angiogenesis.
-We also have evidence that MTA1 can serve as an independent prognostic marker for aggressive prostate cancer.
+Identification of "bone metastatic signature" a few years ago allowed us to focus on selected candidate genes that hold promise as potential biomarkers and therapeutic targets of bone metastases.
+We have shown that one of these genes, metastasis-associated protein 1 (MTA1), which is a chromatin modifier, plays a critical role in prostate cancer progression by inhibiting apoptosis and promoting angiogenesis.
+We also have evidence that MTA1 can serve as an independent prognostic marker for aggressive prostate cancer, particularly in African American men.

 Another major interest is potential chemopreventive and therapeutic efficacy of dietary agents such as resveratrol and its potent analogues in prostate cancer.
-We found that resveratrol/analogues inhibit MTA1 and rescue acetylation of tumor suppressors p53 and PTEN.
-The novel MTA1-mediated epigenetic mechanism of action of dietary compounds is under intensive investigation in my laboratory.
+We found that resveratrol/analogues inhibit MTA1 and rescue acetylation of tumor suppressors' p53 and PTEN.
+The novel MTA1-mediated epigenetic mechanism of action of dietary compounds is under intensive investigation with preclinical testing in my laboratory.

 2500 North State Street